Caroline Attardo Genco, Provost and Senior Vice President

 Dr. Bernard Arulanandam, Ph.D., M.B.A., is Tufts University vice provost for research.
 He oversees the Tufts research enterprise.
 As the chief research officer, Arulanandam sets the strategic vision and oversees key regulatory areas for research at Tufts.
 He oversees research compliance and safety, central pre-award research administration, technology transfer, research integrity, and research development.
 He also spearheads strategic partnerships with key institutions that complement Tufts’ strengths, and partners with school and university leadership to advance Tufts’ research goals and reputation as a research-intensive institution.
 Arulanandam is a strong advocate for multidisciplinary research efforts, building strategic external partnerships, promoting innovation and technology transfer, cultivating faculty and staff professional development opportunities, and enhancing research and scholarly activities for students, all of which will ensure Tufts’ status as a midsized, student-centered, research-intensive institution.

-Helen Suh, Professor of Civil and Environmental Engineering, School of Engineering and Professor of Community Health, School of Arts and Sciences
+Helen Suh, Professor, Department of Civil and Environmental Engineering, School of Engineering and Adjunct Professor of Community Health, School of Arts and Sciences

 Jonathan A. Runstadler, Professor of Infectious Disease & Global Health, Cummings School of Veterinary Medicine